|

 movies, no matter what, but I feel like

-Apprentice will surely suck.
+The Sorcerer's Apprentice will surely suck.
 Hope I'm wrong.

 CG Ay-Yi-Yi!